domainownertop/anatole/exampleSite/content/post/why-to-choose-udacity.md

 And the answer was an absolute YES, and let me tell you WHY.

-1. Being a huge LinkedIn fan, I saw the number of people I follow that studied in Udacity and had a very successful career.
-Here is a free tip.
+1. Being a huge LinkedIn fan, I saw the number of people I follow that studied in Udacity and had a very successful career. *Here is a free tip*.

 2. The amount of work you put into each project is similar to what you will encounter in any master.
 So that shows you how serious they are about this nanodegree being considered as a master.